Skip to main content

 EQUITY STATEMENT

-United Way fights for the education, income, health & transportation of every person in our community.
+United Way fights for the education, income, health, housing, and transportation of every person in our community.

 We know the work of Diversity, Equity, and Inclusion is unique to every community around the world.
 At right, see how we outline our commitment to building a sustainable, inclusive, and resilient organization & community.